When you furnish the main living room in the house, you usually create one of two distinct looks.

-As for the colour scheme, it’s probably safest to choose neutral colors for the walls and flooring.
-You can add bold colour splashes with your drapes or maybe the pictures that you hang on the walls.
+As for the color scheme, it’s probably safest to choose neutral colors for the walls and flooring.
+You can add bold color splashes with your drapes or maybe the pictures that you hang on the walls.
 Clever use of lighting can allow you to transform the atmosphere of a living room – with just a few side lamps on when it’s you and the kids watching a movie, or using the main lights and turning up the dimmer switch when you’re entertaining and you want the room to appear lighter and brighter.

 If you need a living room to be both a relaxed and at other times a more formal space, it’s perfectly possible.
 You just have to choose the right furniture and have a few storage and lighting tricks up your sleeve!